teusink/Home-Security-by-Pi/4-Maintenance.md

 ### Manual Patching
 Note: the script pi-update.sh has two options (parameters):
 - `no-reboot`: To prevent the reboot from happening.
 It might come in handy if you want to do rebooting in another way.
-- `dist-upgrade`: Instead of doing `apt-get upgrade -y` it does `apt-get dist-upgrade -y`.
+- `dist-upgrade`: Instead of doing `apt-get upgrade` it does `apt-get dist-upgrade`.
 The difference is that dist-upgrade also removes packages, which might be dangerous to your setup.
 - Example: `sudo sudo bash /home/pi/pi-update.sh no-reboot`

 ### Force Firmware Update